 Research in the department is organised around three major themes:

 Within each of these themes there are several research groups and centres.
 All staff and doctoral students belong to one or more of these research groups, each of which has its own seminar programme to which graduate students often contribute.
-In addition, the department as a whole sponsors regular seminars and public lectures which attract distinguished national and international speakers.
+In addition, the department sponsors regular seminars and public lectures which attract distinguished national and international speakers.
 These seminars are often provided online as well as in person, and recordings are made available for students unable to attend due, for example, to time differences.

 The Bodleian Education Library, located at the centre of the Department of Education, specialises in material on education and related fields.
 As well as a print collection of books, journals and statistics, the library provides access to a wide range of electronic resources.
 The library also houses a collection of teaching resources, primarily in support of subjects covered by the department's secondary PGCE course.
 The Social Sciences Library provides valuable additional resource to students pursuing programmes in the Department of Education.